 On May 29, 2006, our stockholders approved our 2006 Incentive Compensation Plan.
 The 2006 Incentive Compensation Plan is administered by our compensation committee.
 In consideration of their services, officers, directors, employees and consultants of us or a related entity are eligible to receive a variety of awards under the plan, including, incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock, deferred stock, dividend equivalents, bonus stock and performance awards.
-The total number of shares issuable under the plan is 1,200,000.
-As of December 31, 2009, we had issued 1,114,000 shares of stock and restricted stock under the plan to our executive officers and directors.
+On April 26, 2011, our stockholders approved an amendment to the Plan which increased the shares of common stock available under the Plan by 800,000 to a total of 2,000,000.
+The total number of shares currently issuable under the plan is 2,000,000.
+As of December 31, 2011, we had issued 650,000 shares of stock and restricted stock under the plan to our executive officers and directors.